ll-zerr/gaming-site-login/README.md

 ## Features

 - Login form inputs display wave animation when clicked.
-- Page translates to the language of choice.
+- Login page translates to the language of choice.
 - Layout is responsive to screen size.

 ## Technologies Used